 Your secondary payout will be special damages.
 These will compensate you for any costs associated with your injuries, such as medical expenses, travel expenses, at-home care expenses and loss of income or loss of future income.
 If you are no longer able to work in your chosen field due to your injuries, you could also be compensated for the cost of retraining for a new profession.

 Now that we have explained how vibration white finger claims work, you may be wondering how much you could receive should your claim be successful.
 This can be a tough question to answer, as the average payout for a vibration white finger claim doesn’t exist.
 In personal injury claims, the amount you could receive in general damages is calculated depending on your unique case.

 However, the 2022 edition of the Judicial College Guidelines (JCG) can give you some idea of what you could potentially receive.
 The JCG helps legal professionals calculate the value of personal injury claims by providing guideline amounts based on past court cases, as illustrated below.

 |Injury type||Severity||Settlement band||Further notes:|

 Why should you trust an Accident Claims UK solicitor to help you claim compensation for vibration white finger?
 We are a well-respected solicitor’s firm who put our clients at the centre of everything we do.
-If we take on your vibration white finger compensation claim case we will make sure that we will fight relentlessly to win you the maximum amount of compensation that you are entitled to.
-If you think you may be due a white finger compensation payout don’t delay.
+If we take on your compensation claim case, we will make sure that we will fight relentlessly to win you the maximum amount of compensation that you are entitled to.
+If you think you may be due a white finger compensation payout, don’t delay.

 Thank you for reading our guide to vibration white finger claims.
-Call us today for your free legal consultation.
-If we think you have a legitimate case we’ll get started with your claim right away.
+Call us today for your free legal consultation, as we can explain what your legal rights are.
+If we think you have a legitimate case, we’ll get started with your claim right away.
 We’re looking forward to working with you.